 7. Birth the placenta.
-Most of my experience is of physiological placental birth, which I can attest works very well when the cord remains unclamped, but I have also promised the lovely and aforementioned Amanda Burleigh that I will be sure to mention that there can be a delay even for women who decide to have a managed third stage.
-Most sources agree that, even if an oxytocic is given immediately, there can be two minutes delay before the cord is clamped.
-Amanda notes that some practitioners and NICE advise that cord clamping may be delayed for up to five minutes after an oxytocic is given, but shares that there is a bit of concern amongst midwives that this may be too long in the absence of good research showing what the effect of the oxytocic might be on the baby, or on the volume of blood received.
-This area is still being debated.
+Most of my experience with birthing placentas is of physiological placental birth, which I can attest works very well when the cord remains unclamped.
+But there can be a delay even for women who decide to have an actively managed third stage.
+Research shows that it is safe to wait at least six minutes.
 Some forward-thinking practitioners have stopped doing immediate cord clamping at caesarean section, instead waiting until two minutes have passed before clamping and cutting the cord.
-There’s lots more on placental birth in general in Birthing Your Placenta; the book that Nadine Edwards and I wrote for AIMS about placental birth.
+There’s lots more on placental birth in general Birthing Your Placenta.

 8. Admire the placenta.
-And why not; no matter whether it was born physiologically or with help, it’s an incredible organ that has sustained the baby for many months.
+And why not?!
+No matter whether it was born physiologically or with medical help, it’s an incredible organ that has sustained the baby for many months.
 Parents might even want to take some time to ponder whether they’d like to do something with it once the baby doesn’t need it anymore.

-10. Post pictures to facebook.
-Now let’s be clear though… I’m not saying I think this is necessarily the best way for a family to spend their first moments together, but I really do believe that there are sound scientific, physiological reasons to return to the practice of leaving the umbilical cord intact for a while after the baby is born.
-So if it’s a case of choosing whether to start uploading baby’s first pictures or cut the cord first, I’d reach for the smartphone before the scissors 😉
+10. Take a picture.
+Now let’s be clear though.
+I’m not saying I think that making the baby a social media account is necessarily the best way for a family to spend their first moments together.
+And mobile phones can be a source of tension and argument in the birth room as well as being a great way to stay connected.
+(Just have a conversation first about whether you agree that naked photos and birth announcements can be sent to family members while it’s all still happening.
+And bear in mind that, if you tell anyone outside the room, you may find they get excited and tell the world.
+Really, the baby will still be there in an hour’s time, but you’ll never get that first hour as new parents back.)
+But I really do believe that there are sound scientific, physiological reasons to return to the practice of leaving the umbilical cord intact for a while after the baby is born.
+So if it’s a case of choosing whether to start taking baby’s first pictures or cut the cord first, I’d reach for the camera/phone before the scissors.